 Walk behind Seljalandsfoss.

-Seljalandsfoss is incredibly famous, in large part because it’s one of the only waterfalls in Iceland that you can walk behind!
+Seljalandsfoss is incredibly famous, in large part because it’s one of only a few waterfalls in Iceland that you can walk behind!

 If you visit on a sunny day, there’s also a very good chance that you’ll be treated to rainbows glittering near the falls as you do so.